elcoputra/dw16stn70_dumbsound_backend/README.md

  - now generate data default for testing `$ npx sequelize-cli db:seed:all`.
  - now **start** your project again, now the dumbsound project has basic data in datadatabse.

+**if the search function isn't working properly, look at "your_project / custom / search.js" on lines 13-14**

 ### Setup project and database for Heroku
 #### Project